 Now I go to the wonderful Suman Jalaf who has provided me with these brow tips:

-1. If you are reading this during isolation use this time to grow out your brows, massaging the brow area to stimulate blood flow and hair growth.
+1. Grow out your brows, massaging the brow area to stimulate blood flow and hair growth.

 2. If you want to continue to groom your brows remember less is more...